Professor Power: Fictional character biography

-As Number One, Professor Power was also the founder of the third Secret Empire.
-He sent Harridan, Seraph, and Cloud to abduct the Vision, but was foiled by the Defenders.
-He sent Mad Dog and Mutant Force to disrupt the wedding of Daimon Hellstrom and Patsy Walker, and they battled the Defenders.
-Professor Power had double agents in the New York S.H.I.E.L.D. headquarters free Leviathan, Mad Dog, and Mutant Force from S.H.I.E.L.D. custody, and sent Leviathan against the Defenders.
-Power was then revealed as a member of the Secret Empire, and sent Mandroids to recapture the escaped Cloud.
-Power captured the Defenders, and unsuccessfully attempted to brainwash them into killing the New Mutants in revenge against Professor X. Power launched a subliminal mind-control satellite in an attempt to start World War III.
-The satellite was destroyed, and his consciousness was telepathically merged with his son's by Moondragon, resulting in catatonic madness.
+As Number One, Professor Power is the founder of the third Secret Empire.
+Power has double agents in the New York S.H.I.E.L.D. headquarters free Leviathan, Mad Dog, and the members of Mutant Force from S.H.I.E.L.D. custody, then sends Leviathan against the Defenders.
+Power captures the Defenders, and unsuccessfully attempted to brainwash them into killing the New Mutants in revenge against Professor X. Power then launches a subliminal mind-control satellite in an attempt to start World War III, only for the satellite to be destroyed.
+Moondragon merges Power's consciousness with that of his son, rendering him catatonic.

-Some time later, Power was abducted from S.H.I.E.L.D. custody and brought back to his castle in the Adirondack Mountains in New York State and revived by his followers.
-Power by this point was starting to exhibit signs of his own mental breakdown, as life wearing his son's face took its toll on him emotionally.
-Sadly in combat with Captain America (John Walker), Power was brutally beaten to death.

-Power's corpse was again stolen by his followers, who resurrected him by way of converting his battle suit into a life-support system.
-Professor Power has since continued fighting heroes, including Darkhawk, Iron Man, X-Men, and X-Factor.
+Some time later, Power is abducted from S.H.I.E.L.D. custody and brought back to his castle in the Adirondack Mountains, where he is revived by his followers.
+During a battle with Captain America (John Walker), Power is beaten to death.
+Power's corpse is stolen by his followers, who resurrect him by converting his battle suit into a life-support system.

-During the "Civil War" storyline, Professor Power is a self-confessed loser at the wake of Stilt-Man, who had been killed by the Punisher.
-Power, along with rest of the villains at the wake, was poisoned by the Punisher, who disguised as a bartender poisoned their drinks and blew up the bar.
-Powers survived the attack, thanks to EMTs arriving and pumping his stomach of said poison.

-Professor Power resurfaced in disguise as a high school teacher at the school which Rikki Barnes of Counter-Earth has been attending under the alias of Rikki Baines, performing mind-control experiments on the student body.
+Professor Power resurfaces in disguise as a high school teacher at the school which Rikki Barnes has been attending under the alias of Rikki Baines.
+There, he performs mind-control experiments on the student body.